 11. go to the cinema

 Wellington is known as the windy capital so the weather can rapidly change.
 If you find yourself in Wellington on a rainy day, check out one of the few cinemas in the city.
 The Reading Cinema on Courtenay Place plays all the latest blockbusters, but we recommend a special trip to the Roxy Cinema in Miramar for a tiptop cinema experience!

 If you are a bit of a foodie, then Wellington is the place to be!
 What’s more, you can enjoy the cuisine of Wellington while being on a budget.
 Take a look at our Cheap Eats in Wellington.

 13. Explore the Botanic Garden

-There’s 25 hectares of beautiful gardens to enjoy right in the centre of Wellington with multiple entry and exit points.
-Go on bush walks, catch a free gig in summer, see water features and get views from the tree house.
+There are 25 hectares of beautiful gardens to enjoy right in the centre of Wellington with multiple entry and exit points.
+Go on bush walks, catch a free gig in summer, see water features and get views from the treehouse.

 14. Check out the outer suburbs

 There’s more to Wellington that the city centre!
 Why not go on a day trip to the Hutt Valley, Wairarapa or Kapiti?
 There’s so much to see in the surrounding areas that we have put numerous guides together such as 10 Reasons to Stop By in Wairarapa, 10 Must-Dos on the Kapiti Coast and Hutt Valley – Guide for Backpackers.